Nyanyan/Egaroucid/web_resources/en/index.md

 These are works developed by third parties using Egaroucid or Egaroucid's training data, etc.

+- [PAPP](https://github.com/venylol/papp): This is software for generating match pairings for Othello tournaments.
+It utilizes Egaroucid for Console as its game analysis engine.
+The software's creator, [RuiRui](https://github.com/venylol), has also contributed significantly to Egaroucid through numerous pull requests and issues.
 - [Reversi Web](https://reversi.yuki-lab.com/en/): Othello AI that can be played on the website.
 The Egaroucid for Web engine is used as the top-level AI that you can play against by winning and advancing.
 - [Reversi Nexus](https://reversi.nexus/): Othello AI that can be played on websites, desktops, and mobiles.
 It seems they referred to Egaroucid's [training data](./technology/train-data/) and [technical explanation](./technology/explanation/).